Resources for Business

 - Invite Employees to ‘Pledge Your Garden’.

-- Engage with your local Community through Tidy Towns and other initiatives.
+- Engage with your local Community through e.g., Tidy Towns and the GAA’s Green Club Toolkit GAA Green Club – Biodiversity

 - Not sure what’s on your site?
-Commission a baseline ecological survey from the Chartered Institute of Ecology & Environmental Management and repeat every 3 or 5 years.
+Commission a baseline ecological survey (Action 4) from the Chartered Institute of Ecology & Environmental Management, include the National Pollinator Monitoring methodology available from AIPP and repeat every 5 years.

 - Map your evidence-based actions on Actions for Pollinators (GIS).

-- Record and monitor what is on your business site(s) through the simple Flower Insect Timed (FIT) Counts and/or the Bumblebee Monitoring Scheme.
+- Record and monitor what is on your business site(s) through the formal and scientifically robust weekly Flower Insect Timed (FIT) Counts (April-September) and the monthly Bumblebee Monitoring Scheme (March to October).

-- Review other biodiversity monitoring schemes and conservation projects and national biodiversity indicators.
+- Review other biodiversity monitoring schemes and conservation projects.

-READ MORE on our endangered pollinators here: Great Yellow Bumblebee, Northern Colletes and the Large Carder Bee.
+READ MORE on our endangered pollinators here: Great Yellow Bumblebee, Northern Colletes, Shrill Carder Bee and the Large Carder Bee.
 N.B.
 If you are allowing a meadow to develop then the Large Carder Bee resources may prove helpful.

 CONSTRUCTION – Housing: New Developments